 Emily's Klimt-inspired plate is one of our all-time favourite pieces.
 Emily loves detail and sometimes works with a tiny brush that has only a single bristle.
 We call it The Emily Brush!

 Karen had the great idea of painting this teapot-shaped salt and pepper set, in the style of Disney's Mrs Potts from Beauty and the Beast.

-Pam is one of our most regular customers and she travels all the way from Cheltenham to come and paint pottery with us each week.
+Pam has been one of our most regular customers and she travelled all the way from Cheltenham to come and paint pottery with us each week.
 She had the great idea of painting a plate through a doily, so now she has a plate with a doily permanently on it!

 Jenny painted this plaque for her granddaughter, copying the animals from the cushion fabric in Mia's bedroom.

 The floral design that Jill painted onto this pottery cat makes it completely unique - and very lovely!

 Kirsty asked her friend Michelle what she'd like Kirsty to make for her as a gift.
 Michelle asked for a mug with flowers on it, and Kirsty painted this stunning poppy design for her friend.
 Lucky Michelle!